raedwulf/henlein/README.md

 ## License

-henlein is licensed under the MIT license.
+henlein is licensed under the [MIT license](LICENSE).
+The contributing authors which collectively hold copyright are listed in [AUTHORS](AUTHORS).